mtj0928/nest/README.md

 ### Use `GH_TOKEN` environment variable

-The simplest way is the passing `GH_TOKEN` environment variable. nest uses the token for github.com.
+The simplest way is the passing `GH_TOKEN` environment variable. nest uses the token for all GitHub servers.

+> [!WARNING]
+> If you want to install a packages from multiple GitHub servers, this way will not work because the all servers share the same token.

 ### Use `servers` in Nestfile